OfficerSpy/TF2-MvM-Defender-TFBots/README.md

-# TF2 MvM Defender TFBots
+# MvM Defender TFBots
- TFBots that can play Mann vs Machine
+TFBots that can play Mann vs Machine.
+<p>This is a constant work-in-progress.
+Expect many things to change down the line.

 # Requirements
 - [[TF2] TF2Attributes](https://github.com/FlaminSarge/tf2attributes)